osm2pgsql-dev/osm2pgsql-website/_manual/10-advanced-topics.md

 PostgreSQL potentially needs the amount of memory set in the `maintenance_work_mem` config setting for each index it builds.
 With 7 or more indexes being built in parallel this can mean quite a lot of memory is needed.
-Use the `--disable-parallel-indexing` option to build all indexes one after the other.
+Use the `--disable-parallel-indexing` option to build the indexes one after the other.

-{% include_relative options/advanced.md %}
+### Handling of Forward Dependencies

+Whenever a node changes, osm2pgsql will find all ways and relations that have this node as a member and reprocess them.
+Similarly, whenever a way changes, their parent relations are reprocessed.
+So osm2pgsql will automatically handle "forward dependencies" from nodes and ways to their parents.
+Almost always this is the behaviour you want.

+*Version >= 1.4.0*{: .version} This behaviour can be disabled with the command line option `--with-forward-dependencies=false`.
+It is used by Nominatim which uses the specialized Gazetteer output which doesn't need this behaviour.